 When using the $K_h C_h^{-1} K_h$ -energy norm stopping criterion for the PCG algorithm applied on meshes with up to 500K nodes, a relative solver accuracy of 10^{-6} for AMG-CG, 10^{-7} for IC(0)-CG and 10^{-8} for Jacobi-CG was necessary and sufficient to fall below the discretization error.
 The AMG-CG achieved an order of magnitude higher computational speed than the CG with the standard preconditioners with an increasing gain factor with decreasing mesh size.
-However, the AMG-CG was not optimal in our application with a slight h-dependence shown by a slightly increasing iteration count with increasing mesh resolution.
+The increasing gain factor shows that the convergence rate of the Jacobi- and IC(0)-preconditioning methods are much more dependent on the mesh size h than the AMG-CG, as discussed in detail in Section 2.2.3.
+However, while for the geometric multi-grid, an h-independent convergence rate and an h-independent condition number can be proven [11, Lemma 10.7.1, Theorem 10.7.15], the AMG-CG was not optimal in our application with a slight h-dependence shown by a slightly increasing iteration count with increasing mesh resolution.
 Such a result had to be expected because the source analysis stiffness matrix was not an M-matrix and the prolongation operator of the presented AMG-CG was tuned for speed and not for an optimal behavior with regard to the iteration count.
-A discrete harmonic extension as proposed in [23] improved the interpolation properties, but the application of this prolongation operator is more expensive, which decreased the overall run-time performance in our application.
+A discrete harmonic extension as proposed in [22] improved the interpolation properties, but the application.

-We generated two groups of Constrained Delaunay tetrahedralization (CDT) FE meshes, tuned for the specific needs of the different potential approaches.
+We generated two groups of Constrained Delaunay tetrahedralization (CDT) FE meshes [30,29], tuned for the specific needs of the different potential approaches.
 In group 1, for the full subtraction approach [7], FE nodes were concentrated in the CSF, skull and skin, while the brain compartment was meshed as coarsely as possible.
-Group 2 was tuned for the needs of both direct potential approaches [40,4,1,36], which profit more from a regular distribution of FE nodes over all four compartments and especially a higher resolution at the source positions.
+Group 2 was tuned for the needs of both direct potential approaches [44,4,1,36], which profit more from a regular distribution of FE nodes over all four compartments and especially a higher resolution at the source positions.